Regulations and Licenses

 Go Markets allow deposits and withdrawals with the following methods – Debit cards and Credit cards (Visa and MasterCard), Neteller, FasaPay, BPay, POLi and Bank Transfer.
 Go Market to not charge for using these services.
 All the major currencies are accepted for deposits including NZD, CHF, HKD, GBP, EUR, JPY, HKD and AUD and CAD.

-Pepperstone allows deposits and withdrawals with the same funding providers but also allow PayPal, Skrill, China Union Pay.
+Pepperstone allows deposits and withdrawals with the same funding providers but also allows PayPal, Skrill, China Union Pay.
 Like Go Markets, Pepperstone does not charge for using the service.

 Justin Grossbard has been investing for the past 20 years and writing for the past 10.
 He co-founded Compare Forex Brokers in 2014 after working with the foreign exchange trading industry for several years.
 He also founded a number of FinTech and digital startups including Innovate Online and SMS Comparison.
 Justin holds a Masters Degree and an Honours in Commerce from Monash University.
 He and his wife Paula live in Melbourne, Australia with his son and Siberian cat.
 In his spare time, he watches Australian Rules Football and invests on global markets.